 Shelter Care is unique in that it houses families together, keeping mothers and fathers with their children or single moms or dads with their children together in one unit.
 The current eligibility is that parents must have children in their custody.

-Level Two Housing: Transitional Housing – 24 months – 4 units
+Level Two Housing: Transitional Housing – Up to 24 months - 7 units

-Our Housing Programs staff work with residents in partnership always honoring the resident’s agenda, while holding accountability structures that support converting breakdowns to breakthroughs.
+Our Housing Program staff works with residents in partnership always honoring the resident’s agenda, while holding accountability structures that support converting breakdowns to breakthroughs.